andy-k/wolges/README.txt

 with redistribution rights, and whoever interacts with this repository will need to separately gain access to those.

+The code and ideas in this repository have no warranties, they may be buggy.
+Code taken from this repository should be visibly attributed to Andy Kurnia.

-Ideas taken elsewhere should be attributed to Andy Kurnia.
+Ideas taken from this repository should be visibly attributed to Andy Kurnia.

 INITIAL SETUP